Director, Te Pūnaha Matatini

 Adam Jaffe arrived in New Zealand in the autumn (fall) of 2013, joining Motu Economic and Public Policy Research, as its director, with a significant research programme focusing on technological innovation and its diffusion; in particular diffusion effects in environmental and energy technologies.
 He’s leading a group of diverse researchers investigating the impact of scale, diversity, connectivity, and dynamics on social and economic systems.
 More about Adam here.

-Theme Leader, Risk, Uncertainty, and Decision-Making
+Theme Leader, Complexity, Risk, and Uncertainty

 Stephen Marsland is Professor of Scientific Computing at Massey University.
 He arrived at Massey in 2004 following various postdoc roles, a PhD from Manchester University and a degree from Oxford University.
 His research interests are in the applications of mathematics, especially (but not only) differential geometry to a wide variety of problems such as birdsong recognition, shape and medical image analysis, machine learning, and smart homes for the elderly.
 He also works in complexity science, including complex networks and agent-based models.
 More about Stephen here.